5 Best VPNs for Russia [Recommended for Australian Visitors] 2022

 Each of them offers dedicated apps for all platforms, which includes smartphones with Android.
 Simply visit the website and head towards the “Download” section just install the software from Google Play Store.

-Are VPNs legal in Russia?
+Are VPNs legal Russia?

 Yes, VPNs are legal in Russia.
 VPNs and other services that geo-spoof your location aren’t banned in Russia.
 However, the country blocks VPN provider URLs that give access to Russia’s “reject list” websites and other blocked content.
 CyberGhost is the best VPN for changing to Russia region if you want to hide your traffic from your ISP.

-Which free VPN has Russian servers?
+Which free VPN has Russian servers that Australian Users Can Use?

 Are VPN blocked in Russia?